x-square/analytics/22-06-instructions-zoom.md

 Before each session starts or at the start of the day, we will share relevant information about the participant joining the next session via WhatsApp, Slack or email.

-## What to expect when entering the meeting room?
+## What to Expect When Entering the Meeting Room?

 There are a few things we recommend to do and watch out for when you enter the meeting room: